HTW-IWM-WS1617/LabelPlugin/README.md

-htwlabel Plugin for DokuWiki
+# htwlabel Plugin for DokuWiki

 Plug in to create and manage labels for dokuwiki.
-Based on labeled plug in (https://www.dokuwiki.org/plugin:labeled).
+Based on [labeled plug in](https://www.dokuwiki.org/plugin:labeled).

 All documentation for this plugin can be found at http://localhost/dokuwiki/doku.php?